guettli/ten-flying-fingers/README.md

 - PageUp, PageDown
 - Backspace
 - Del
+- Esc
 - ...

 # History

 I used Emacs for more than 15 years.
 Mostly for programming Python.
 In 2015 I switched from Emacs to PyCharm.
 In Emacs it is easy to go to the beginning/end of a line.
-During configuring PyCharm I asked myself: Why not configure this once for all applications?
-Why configure keyboard short cuts for every single application?
+During configuring PyCharm I asked myself: Why configure keyboard short cuts for every single application?
+Why not configure this once for all applications on my desktop?

-Other example: In thunderbird many users configure a shortcut to delete mails.
-The del-key works, but users configure a short cut.
-Why?
-Because "del" is too hard to access....

 # I am happy with most other keys on the keyboard